Eccard Freiherr von Gablenz: World War II

 From October 1939 to December 1939 he was commander of the 32nd Infantry Division, taking part in the attack on Poland.
-With the transfer of the division from Poland to the Eifel, he officially gave up command.
+With the transfer of the division from Poland to the Eifel, von Gablenz officially gave up command.
 In August 1939 the brigade was transferred to the briefly existing 301st Infantry Division.
 Then until December 13, 1941 he was commander of the 7th Infantry Division.
-On 1st August 1940, he was promoted to lieutenant general (Generalleutnant) in this position.
+On 1 August 1940, he was promoted to lieutenant general (Generalleutnant) in this position.
 On 21 June 1941, he gave the following speech to his soldiers:"Soldiers of the 7th Division!
 The Führer has given the order to attack.
 We want to uphold the reputation of our division in an iron fulfillment of our duties and attach new fame and honor to our flags.
 The enemy fears us; we will destroy him where we meet him.
 I wish you soldiers luck and I have trust in you.
 Our old watchword is: 'Forward, approach the enemy!'
-Long live our people, long live the Führer!"After he discovered, at the end of July 1941, that the German soldiers were looting contrary to the orders, he gave the order to use the harvest to refresh the unit's food stores; which was followed by mid-August 1941.
+Long live our people, long live the Führer!"After he discovered, at the end of July 1941, that the German soldiers were looting contrary to the orders, von Gablenz gave the order to use the harvest to refresh the unit's food stores; which was followed by mid-August 1941.
 From late August to mid-September 1941, the division was involved in the Roslavl-Novosybkov operation.

 In December 1941 he took over the XXVII Army Corps near Moscow and resigned from the command in early January 1942 in protest because of Hitler's order to halt.
 He could not answer for the responsibility for the rapid destruction of his troops and asked to be brought before a court martial.
 His divisional court suspended the execution of sentences for probation at the front.